 If his disciples had doubted his integrity for even a moment, as they surely would have if he had been having any sort of illicit relationship with Mary Magdalene, they would have abandoned him and turned to some other teacher.

 There were many rabbis and teachers in 1st century Palestine for them to choose from.

 If Jesus married, would he hide the fact?

-No. At the time that Jesus lived, it would have been seen as a plus.
+At the time that Jesus lived, a wife would have been seen as a plus.
 Jesus was Jewish.
 The first commandment in the Jewish Scriptures is to ‘be fruitful and multiply’.
 Jews take this commandment so seriously that they have always endorsed marriage and sexual love.

 What about the gospel of Mary Magdalene?